“Is My Training Clean?” check list

 Preparation

-Sufficient reinforcers available.
+Sufficient rewards available.

-Tools checked and handy, clicker, targets, note pad.
+Tools checked and handy: targets, note pad.

 Environment conducive to learning, no phones, no interruptions, distractions.